fcrozatier/choco-ui/src/docs/guides/preprocessor/+preprocessor.md

 # Preprocessor

-The Choco preprocessor expands the `use:choco` shorthand syntax, which allows you to use headless Choco instances easily:
+The Choco preprocessor expands the `use:choco` shorthand syntax, which allows you to use headless Choco instances easily, with a great DX and type safety:

 <Demo file="useExample.svelte" value="code" />

-Under the hood it takes advantage of the fact that all classes are instances of a `ChocoBase` class with a simple contract, having attributes to spread and an action setting the behavior.
+Under the hood it takes advantage of the fact that all classes are instances of a [`ChocoBase`](/blocks/chocobase) class with a simple contract, having attributes to spread and an action setting the behavior.